-Current estimates indicate that the variance between revenues and spending in fiscal 2019 is less than 1%.
-The Executive Office for Administration and Finance will continue to monitor revenues and spending and implement measures as necessary to ensure that the Commonwealth's budget for fiscal 2019 will achieve statutory balance.
-See the "Fiscal 2019" column of the table entitled "Budgeted Operating Funds - Statutory Basis" in "SELECTED FINANCIAL DATA - Statutory Basis Distribution of Budgetary Revenues and Expenditures."
+The Executive Office for Administration and Finance expects that, as in prior years, the Governor may file one or more supplemental budgets for fiscal 2019 that will include supplemental appropriations for undesignated year-end balances.
+See the "Preliminary Fiscal 2019" column of the table entitled "Budgeted Operating Funds - Statutory Basis" in "SELECTED FINANCIAL DATA - Statutory Basis Distribution of Budgetary Revenues and Expenditures."